Complementary and alternative therapy research

 The Palliative and Supportive Care Clinical Studies Development Group set up by the National Cancer Research Institute encourages and oversees research into complementary therapies in the UK.
 It also plays a big part in helping to increase the amount of research into this area.

-The UK Clinical Research Network website has a UK clinical research database, which includes details of complementary therapy trials that are open and recruiting patients.
+The UK Clinical Trials Gateway includes details of complementary therapy trials that are open and recruiting patients.
 There is a link to a guide for using the database at the top of the page.

 You can also find details of complementary therapy trials in the UK on our clinical trials database.
 Type 'complementary therapies' into the search box.